 personal best peak expiratory flow (PEF).

 PEF is a way to keep track of asthma symptoms at home.
-It can help you know
+It can help you and your

-when your lung function is getting worse before it drops to a dangerously low
+child know when lung function is becoming worse before it drops to a

 peak flow meter.